Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 In a traditional four-year bachelor's degree program, students take general education classes primarily during their first two years of schooling.
 These classes are meant to give students a broad base of knowledge outside their specialization.
 In the second two years, they take classes that are more focused on the area of study related to their interests and career goals.

-Many students choose to get their general education requirements satisfied by taking these classes at a community college.
+Many students choose to satisfy their general education requirements by taking these classes at a community college.
 They can then use those credits when transferring to and being admitted to a college or university.

 Transferability of credit is at the discretion of the receiving institution.
 It's the student's responsibility to confirm whether credits earned at University of Phoenix will be accepted by another institution of the student's choice.